max-stack/MWP-SS-Metrics/README.md

 **get_metrics() Method** - This takes two parameters. "test_data" should be a list of 3 inner lists but containing the generated MWPs dataset. "similar_ratio" is as the threshold below which math word problems are exlcuding from the "Exclusion" tests.
 This is set to 0.9 by default.

 ## Interpretation of Metrics
 There are 10 associated metrics output from the package.
 They are detailed below.
+The first four are split into Graph2Tree solvability and SAUSolver solvability, using both models separately to make the evaluation.
+More detail on the metrics can be found in the report "Evaluating Math Word Problem Generation Techniques".

 - **Solvability of Problems in Original Dataset** - The accuracy of the trained MWP solver models on the test set associated with the original dataset.
   - Graph2Tree